Craftmade DC Epic Ceiling Fan

 Choose Custom Options & Accessories Here

 Shown in Picture: Craftmade DC Epic Ceiling Fan Model DCEP70AG-B570C-1-LK37CFL-AG in Aged Bronze.
-The fan is pictured with B570C-1 70 inch Custom CarvedWalnut Indoor/Outdoor - C-1 Blades (sold separately).
-Blades are not included, so you can choose from various blade options to customize your DC Epic fan to better match your decor.
-The LK37CFL-AG light fixture shown in the picture is sold separately (not included).
+The fan is pictured with B570C-1 70 inch Custom CarvedWalnut Indoor/Outdoor - C-1 Blades.
+Blades are sold separately, so you can choose from various blade options to customize your DC Epic fan to better match your decor.
+The LK37CFL-AG light fixture shown in the picture is sold separately.
 You can order this fan without a light or choose from various light fixture options to change the look of the fan.
 The DC Epic is a Transitional Extra Large Fans style Ceiling Fan Designed for use indoors or outdoors in either damp or dry locations.
 This fan features a Super Efficient DC Motor with a 14 Degree Blade Pitch producing an AirFlow rating of 5 (where 5 is best).
 It is operated by a 6 Speed Remote and Wall Control. .
 The Craftmade Epic is a large 70´´ ceiling fan that features a super efficient DC motor for maximum energy savings without loss of power.
 This high tech, yet decorative ceiling fan produces 7695 while using only 27 watts of electricity.
 The DC Epic is Damp rated so it is an excellent choice for large covered outdoor areas as well as large indoor rooms.